 “In the case of skin sensitisation, we have identified that 200 relevant genes are used and because we are looking at so many parameters within the test, the results are very reliable.
 Looking at the whole human genome and combining it with the power of AI to train your method, is that it is much more accurate than animal testing,” Hager concluded.

 Last July, the China Patent Office granted SenzaGen a patent for GARDskin, the company's test for analysing the risk that chemical substances have on skin allergies.

 CEO of CHNALT, Dr Cheng Shu Jun, told CosmeticsDesign-Asia that he believes GARD was the next generation of alternative testing methods.

-“This method is more innovative.
-It is a lot more complex.
-It focuses on genomic testing and can test mixtures and insoluble chemicals.
+"This method is more innovative.
+It is a lot more sophisticated.
+It focuses on genomic testing and can also handle the 'tough' samples that are difficult to test with traditional methods.
 We can incorporate this to toxicology tests.
-It is also accepted by [Organisation for Economic Cooperation and Development] guidelines.”
+The validation report has been submitted to [Organisation for Economic Cooperation and Development]."

 Cheng said the companies plan to promote GARD to “top” companies.
 As most SMEs tend to adopt a “wait-and-see” attitude towards new methods.